 Sports field lighting shall not exceed eighty feet (80') in height.
-Path and parking lot lighting shall not exceed sixteen feet (16') in height.
-Sport courts shall not exceed twenty-five feet (25') in height, and all fixtures shall possess four-sided shielding/skirting.
+Path and parking lot lighting shall not exceed twenty feet (20') in height.
+Sport courts shall not exceed twenty-five feet (25') in height, and all fixtures shall be full cutoff.
 Sports lighting shall not operate after 10:00 PM.
-Spill light shall not extend beyond a residential property line and two (2.00) footcandles along any other property line.
+Horizontal spill light shall not extend beyond a residential property line and two (2.00) footcandles along any other property line.